gvega76/mongodb-cache-monitor/README.md

 Real-time MongoDB WiredTiger cache monitoring with a web dashboard.
 Zero external dependencies -- uses only Node.js built-in modules and Chart.js via CDN.

+## Important: Replica Set / Standalone Only

+This tool is designed for **replica set** and **standalone** MongoDB deployments.
+It uses the `db.collection.stats()` command to collect WiredTiger cache metrics, which behaves differently on sharded clusters

+- **Dashboard charts** reflect totals from the connected node, not per-shard breakdowns.

 ## Files

 | File | Description |